 Equally important as having a will in place, is ensuring you have properly executed health care documents.
-These documents include Health Care Powers of Attorney and Living Wills.
-Both are important documents that communicate your wishes regarding health care decisions if you were for some reason unable to communicate them yourself.
+These documents include a Health Care Power of Attorney and Living Will.
+Both are important documents that communicate your wishes regarding health care decisions if you are unable to communicate them for yourself.

 What is a Health Care Power of Attorney?

-A Health Care of Power of Attorney is a legal document that you (the “principal”) create that gives your agent the power to make health care decisions for you if you no longer are capable of doing so.
-For example, if you were in a car-crash and were in a coma, you no longer have the mental capacity to inform your health care providers what your medical wishes are.
+A Health Care of Power of Attorney is a legal document that you (the “principal”) create that gives your Agent the power to make health care decisions for you if you are unable to doing so.
+For example, if you were in a car crash and were in a coma, you will not have the mental capacity to inform your health care providers of your desired medical treatment.
 In that case, your Agent would be able to make those decisions on your behalf.
 To be validly executed, formal requirements must be met regarding witnesses and notarization.

 Since health care decisions are so important, it is wise to think carefully who you choose to be your health care agent.
 Generally, individuals pick agents that they know and trust to make these types of informed decisions.